a97001/simple-voting/README.md

 # Simple Voting

 ## Scenario
-Set up an online voting system for HK01 readers to express their opinions for news topics
+Set up an online voting system for users to express their opinions for news topics

 ### Functional Requirements:
 1. API interface for voting.